cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/71/AuthoringPatterns.md

 #### Communication not done

-QICore defines the [CommunicationNotDone](https://hl7.org/fhir/us/qicore/STU4.1.1/StructureDefinition-qicore-communicationnotdone.html) to represent documentation of the reason a communication was not done.
-By default, CommunicationNotDone resources in QICore are characterized by the `reasonCode` element.
+QICore defines the [CommunicationNotDone](https://hl7.org/fhir/us/qicore/STU5.0.0/StructureDefinition-qicore-communicationnotdone.html) to represent documentation of the reason a communication was not done.
+By default, CommunicationNotDone resources in QICore are characterized by the `topic` element.

 ```cql
 define "Reason for Macular Edema Absent Not Communicated":